Transatlantic Cities of Tomorrow: Digitalization and the Future of Work

 Critical to addressing these issues will be engagement with citizens and community stakeholders and examining social equity in a rapidly changing environment.

-The three-year program will consist of four separate rounds of reciprocal exchanges visiting each country, beginning in early 2019, and will conclude with a final two-day conference in the spring of 2021 in Washington, DC, or one of the participating U.S. cities, bringing together the participants from the entire project and external audiences, to share the lessons gleaned and to highlight actions that have been or will be implemented in the participants’ cities.
+The initiative consists of four separate rounds of reciprocal exchanges visiting each country, which began in early 2019, and will conclude with a final two-day conference in early 2023 in Washington, DC, or one of the participating U.S. cities, bringing together the participants from the entire project and external audiences, to share the lessons gleaned and to highlight actions that have been or will be implemented in the participants’ cities.

-Transatlantic Cities of Tomorrow: Digitalization and the Future of Work is organized and administered by the American Council on Germany with generous support from the Transatlantic Program of the Government of the Federal Republic of Germany through funds of the European Recovery Program (ERP) of the Federal Ministry of Economics and Energy (BMWi).
+Transatlantic Cities of Tomorrow: Digitalization and the Future of Work is organized and administered by the American Council on Germany with generous support from the Transatlantic Program of the Government of the Federal Republic of Germany through funds of the European Recovery Program (ERP) of the Federal Ministry for Economic Affairs and Climate Action (BMWK).

 An Advisory Council, representing six key institutions helping states and local communities on these issues, supports the initiative.